StevenLomon/real-time-data-processing-pipeline-using-kinesis-and-redshift/README.md

 The OpenWeather API will be used for real-time streaming of weather data to mimic IoT sensor data from weather stations. https://openweathermap.org/api
+Weather for New York Times Square will be streamed!

 ## Technologies used and project architecture
 * Amazon Kinesis